-A coastal village in Fiji needs more than one point one million US dollars to protect itself from rising seas.
+A coastal village in Fiji needs more than 1.1 million US dollars to protect itself from rising seas.

 It is hoping its self help approach will attract funds.